 Dr. Robert Jacques teaches political theory and its practices in the Dept. of Philosophy at Lycoming College in Pennsylvania.
-He is the author of The Cat Who Loved Beethoven, a family story about love, home and happiness and The Republic, an unprecedented portrait of Our Republic.
+He is the author of The Cat Who Loved Beethoven, a family story about love, home and happiness, The Republic, an unprecedented portrait of Our Republic and Reality 101, Everything you need to know about reality so you don’t spend the rest of your life in total stupidity.

-He is presently at work on other projects including an introduction to philosophy that is filled with wisdom and fun.
+He is presently at work on other projects including Reality 101, the Second Course a more in-depth look into the of philosophy and modern society that is filled with wisdom and fun.

 Dr. Robert Jacques graduated from the University of Notre Dame with a double major in finance economics and philosophy.
 Thereupon he pursued his interests in the philosophical foundations of economics at the University of California, Riverside where he studied Marxist economics, and at UC Berkeley where he studied neo-classical theory.
 Afterwards he transferred to the Philosophy Department at Penn State where he received his master’s degree (thesis on John Dewey, published) and his Ph.D. (on Nietzsche).
 He also attended the University of Bonn on a Fulbright-administered DAAD Scholarship to further his studies in Nietzsche.